CommunityToolkit/Windows/components/HeaderedContentControl/samples/HeaderedContentControl.md

 issue-id: 0
 ---

-# HeaderedContentControl

-The [HeaderedContentControl](/dotnet/api/microsoft.toolkit.uwp.ui.controls.headeredcontentcontrol) is a UI control that allows content to be displayed with a specified header.
 The `Header` property can be any object and you can use the `HeaderTemplate` to specify a custom look to the header.
 Content for the HeaderedContentControl will align to the top left.
 This is to maintain the same functionality as the ContentControl.

 > [!NOTE]
 > Setting the `Background`, `BorderBrush` and `BorderThickness` properties will not have any effect on the HeaderedContentControl.
 This is to maintain the same functionality as the ContentControl.